NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ![Figure 3.
 Quick Guide to Using CAP](./tutorial_images/Cheat_Sheet.png)

 ***

 # The Five Components of CAP

-In the following sections, we describe the executibles in CAP in the order in which they are most often used:
+In the following sections, we describe the executables in CAP in the order in which they are most often used:

 1. `MarsPull.py`
 2. `MarsFiles.py`